 MyBaby SoundSpa Lullaby

 Yes, two MyBaby sound machines have made this list, and for good reason.
-If you want more robust features, you can consider the SoundSpa Lullaby the 2.0 version; the new and improved Deep Sleep model.
+If you want more robust features, you can consider the SoundSpa Lullaby 2.0 version — the new and improved Deep Sleep model.
 With a new and improved design and extra functionality, you’re getting an interesting and unique sound machine.
 See those three bulbs at the top of the sound machine?
-Those actually project different images, like a cartoon fish, to distract your baby from the stresses of the day, like “I wasn’t fed fast enough,” or, “I was forced to wear shoes.”
+Those actually project different images, like a cartoon fish, to distract your baby from the stresses of the day.
 With new sounds, like the sound of rainfall and the rhythmic sounds of the ocean, plus lullabies like Rock-a-bye Baby and Brahms’ Cradle Song, you’ll be impressed with the number of options packed into this surprisingly small machine.

 How do sound machines help you sleep?

 Sleep machines are designed to create a constant yet neutral sound that our brain has a hard time focusing on.
-Typically, it’s quiet and rhythmic, but not too looping, as our brains can focus on sounds that loop too.
-Nature is fantastic at creating soothing sounds that make us comfortable; rainfall, the crashing of ocean waves, the chirping of insects in the distance; and that’s why you find so many sound machines feature these natural sounds in addition to the regular white noise sound.
+Typically, it’s quiet and rhythmic, but not too looping, as our brains can focus on sounds that loop, too.
+Nature is fantastic at creating soothing sounds that make us comfortable — rainfall, the crashing of ocean waves, the chirping of insects in the distance — and that’s why you find that so many sound machines feature these natural sounds in addition to the regular white noise sound.

 Looking for more great stuff?
 Find more on our sleep hub.

 - These are the best cheap baby monitor deals for December 2020

 - How to choose the right wireless headphones for you